 Grooming

-As for taking care of your F2 Goldendoodle’s coat, they will likely require different grooming needs depending on the type of coat that they have.
+Different Goldendoodles have different grooming needs.
 Remember that even though Goldendoodles are hypoallergenic, and F2 Goldendoodles are considered to be more hypoallergenic than previous generations, your puppy will still shed from time to time.
-No dog has a coat that is 100% hypoallergenic and completely shed-free.
+No dog has a coat that is 100 percent hypoallergenic and completely shed-free.
 You can check out our Goldendoodle grooming guide for additional help and advice.

 Curly Coat